stommen/tif285/BayesianStatistics/MaxEnt/MaxEnt.md

 which is often known as the *Shannon-Jaynes entropy*, or the *Kullback number*, or the *cross entropy* (with opposite sign).

-Jaynes (1963) has pointed out that this generalization of the entropy, including a *Leqesgue measure* $m_i$, is necessary when we consider the limit of continuous parameters.
+Jaynes (1963) has pointed out that this generalization of the entropy, including a *Lebesgue measure* $m_i$, is necessary when we consider the limit of continuous parameters.

 \begin{equation}